pagkly/Zed/Investopedia3/Kenneth Arrow.md

 ## Understanding Kenneth Arrow

 Born in New York City in 1921, Kenneth Arrow taught at Stanford University, Harvard and the University of Chicago.
-He earned his Ph.D. from Columbia University, with a dissertation that discussed his theorem called the [General Impossibility Theorem](https://www.investopedia.com/terms/a/arrows-impossibility-theorem.asp).
+He earned his Ph.D. from Columbia University, with a dissertation that discussed his theorem called the [[General Impossibility Theorem]](https://www.investopedia.com/terms/a/arrows-impossibility-theorem.asp).
 Arrow determined in this theorem that results could not be decided fairly during an election.
 That's because, he stated, ideal voting methods did not exist when there are more than two candidates trying to satisfy certain criteria.
 Arrow outlined the criteria as follows:

 1.  **Nondictatorship**: One person shouldn't be the deciding factor.
 This means everyone's wishes should be considered.
 2.  **Individual sovereignty**: Voters should have the ability to order their choices any way they choose.
 They should also be able to mark down if they feel undecided or if there's a tie.